Fernando-A-Rocha/FEUP-SSI/3-Spectre-Attack/LAB3_SSI-Group3.md

 As we can observe the access time of *array[3*4096]* and *array[7*3096]* are faster than that of other elements.
 This is because we are accessing them from the cache (cache hit).

-The treshold the team defined to distinguish the two types of memory access is 130 CPU cycles.
-In our team, this proved to be adequate for all our setups.
+The treshold we deduce from these values to distinguish the two types of memory access is 190.

 ## Task 2: Using Cache as a Side Channel

 In this task we will use the FLUSH+RELOAD technique to perform a side channel attack to steal a protected secret.

+This and the following tasks were executed on machines a bit more performant than the one used in Task 1, so we had to set the threshold to 130 instead of 190.

 We changed the *CACHE_HIT_THRESHOLD* variable to the value previously chosen (130) and ran the program 20 times.
 We noted that the secret was correctly output all the times (94).